mx-mark/VideoTransformer-pytorch/README.md

 ## Update
 1. We have fixed serval known issues and now can build script to pretrain `MViT-B` with `MaskFeat` or finetune `MViT-B`/`TimeSformer-B`/`ViViT-B` on K400.
 2. We have reimplemented the methods of hog extraction and hog prediction in [MaskFeat](https://arxiv.org/abs/2112.09133) which are currently more efficient to pretrain.
 3. Note that if someone want to train `TimeSformer-B` or `ViViT-B` with current repo, they need to carefully adjust the learning rate and weight decay for a better performance.
+For example, you can can choose 0.005 for peak learning rate and 0.0001 for weight decay by default.

 ## Table of Contents
 1. [Difference](#difference)